Contact Us

 OUR STORY

-In March 2010, husband and wife duo Ezio Carosielli and Luisa Sassano purchased the iconic Rialto Theatre located at 5723 ave. du Parc with the intent of restoring it to its original beauty and grandeur.
-The Rialto Theatre is now an open, inclusive and multicultural center for performing arts that offers a platform for emerging local and international artists.
-It also serves as an event venue that hosts various private and corporate events including trade shows, conferences, product launches, holiday parties, galas, benefit concerts, fundraisers, cocktails, conventions, recognition & award shows, graduation balls, engagement parties, weddings, anniversaries, birthday celebrations, movie productions, photoshoots and more.
-Over 20,000 people walk through the Rialto’s doors every year to take part in tours of the theatre.
+The Rialto Theatre has since become an inclusive and multicultural center for performing arts that offers a platform for emerging local and international artists.
+It also serves as an event venue that hosts various private and corporate events including trade shows, conferences, product launches, holiday parties, galas, benefit concerts, fundraisers, cocktails, conventions, recognition & award shows, graduation balls, weddings, movie production and more.
+The Rialto’s grand and elegant architecture inspired by the Palais Garnier in Paris make it one of Montreal’s most iconic buildings as well as an impressive and historic venue.

 In October 2012, a new opportunity arose with the purchase of 265 rue St-Jacques.
-This former CIBC headquarters was built between 1907 and 1909 when St-James St. – now rue St-Jacques – rivalled Wall Street.
+The former CIBC headquarters was built between 1907 and 1909 when St-James St. – now rue St-Jacques – rivalled Wall Street.
 The building also housed the White Star Line company from 1909 to 1939 where travel tickets for the Titanic were sold.
 It is on the very steps of this building that friends and families gathered in the night of April 12, 1912 to inquire about the fate of the ship and its passengers.

 RELATED VENUES